bblfsh/documentation/alternatives.md

 ## [srcML](https://www.srcml.org/)

 > The srcML format is an XML representation for source code, where the markup tags identify elements of the abstract syntax for the language.
 The srcml program is a command line application for the conversion source code to srcML, an interface for the exploration, analysis, and manipulation of source code in this form, and the conversion of srcML back to source code.
-The current parsing technologies supports C/C++, C#, and Java.
+The current parsing technologies support C/C++, C#, and Java.

 srcML defines an XML schema to annotate source code files with AST structure.
 It also provides tools to query and analyze files in this format.
 An AST